 The professional RoadWarrior Pro upgrade allows users to optimize routes with more stops, gives higher daily search limits, and provides web tools for account management, spreadsheet uploading, and report downloading.

-Drivers can download the RoadWarrior app for free and log in using their team credentials.
+Drivers can download the RoadWarrior app on your mobile device for free and log in using their team credentials.
 RoadWarrior pro costs $10/month and $100/year per user.

 - Upload and store delivery addresses directly in the app.